Foundations / 01

 Counter-Strike?

 The basics of how the game works and what actually drives outcomes.
-Worth reading before you start picking CS2.
+Worth reading before you start making CS2 picks.

 The basic structure

-A standard game goes to 24 rounds.
+A single map plays up to 24 rounds.
 Teams switch sides at 12.
 First to 13 wins the map.
 In a best-of-three series, the team that wins two maps takes the series.

 Why this matters: Unlike sports with a clock and continuous flow, CS is decided round by round.
 A team can be losing badly and go on a run.
 Understanding the round economy underneath the scoreline tells you far more than the score alone.